AliGhahraei/verarandom/README.md

 requires an internet connection to work and will raise a ConnectionError if the server doesn't respond or a subclass of verarandom.VeraRandomError if there is another problem with the request.

+NOTE: this class assumes it's the only one talking to random.org when calculating its quota.

 ```python
 >>> from verarandom import VeraRandom
 >>> r = VeraRandom()